italiangrid/storm/troubleshooting.md

 <a name="gftp-server">&nbsp;</a>
 #### GridFTP Server

-Is really important that also the GridFTP server host machine has to be properly configured in term of authorization.
+It is really important that also the GridFTP server host machine be properly configured in term of authorization.

 In case of:

-* Missing host certificates.
+* missing the host certificates

 trying a simple file transfer in /tmp will produce: